3 Google Display Ad Examples to Help Shape Your Ad Campaigns

 4. Disorganized ads

-When you create a Google Display ad, you must have a flow to your ad.
+When you create a Google Display ad, you must have a flow to your design.
 You want to guide your audience through your ad and ensure they get all the information they need.
 Many companies make the mistake of creating ads that are disorganized and lack flow.

 A disorganized ad is difficult to follow.
 Your audience won’t know what to look at or what your ad is trying to convey.
 They may not even take a look at it because it is disorganized and hard to read.